FWeinb/nodeshot/README.md

 ### Get a VM (optional)

   1. Go to `https://www.digitalocean.com/`
-  2. Create a $5 droplet
+  2. Create a $5 droplet with Ubuntu
   3. Login via `ssh`

 ### Installing xvfb